CSCfi/cccp-ops-contrib/cloudmailer/README.md

    This directory contains email template (just the message).
 It is a good idea to run ```aspell --check $FILENAME``` against all template changes so that there is less chance for a typo to end up in the email.
+   Templates starting with *my_* will be ignored by git.
+So it's recommended to create your templates with that pattern, e.g my_maintenance_notification.txt